GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 Make sure the file is exicutable by your linux distro with `sudo chmod -x <path to file>/YT_playlist_sync.sh` in the terminal, or whatever command you use to make .sh files exicutable.
 Then simply run the file by opening it in your file explorer, or typing `bash <path to file>/YT_playlist_sync.sh` in your terminal

 DO NOT CHANGE THE ACTUAL FILE NAMES OF THE SONGS!
 This will cause the song to be deleted when you next run the script.
-This is because the script checks the file name agains youtubes songs names to see if the song should be removed or not.
+This is because the script checks the file name against youtubes songs names to see if the song should be removed or not.
 If the actual file name is diferent to the one on youtube, the script will think you took the song off your youtube playlist

 On that note, MAKE SURE THAT ANY SONGS YOU ALREADY HAVE DOWNLOADED ARE IN A DIFFERENT FILE OR THEY WILL GET DELETED FOR THE SAME REASON!!